 The Human Resource Management and Industrial Relations courses are specialised qualifications for those engaged in or contemplating careers in industrial relations, human resource management and related areas.

 |Full-time ||Part-time |

 |1.5 years||2.5 years|

 Please Note.
-The following structure is for students commencing study in this degree in 2013.
+The following structure is for students commencing study in this degree from 2013.
 Students who commenced study prior to 2013 may choose to follow this structure or complete their course according to the rules and structure set out in the handbook of the year they commenced their study in this degree (Archived handbooks can be accessed on the Handbooks website).
 The degree structure for pre-2013 continuing students is set out below under "Degree structure for pre-2013 continuing students".